Montana Guardsman pleads no contest to helicopter trespassing in Sweet Grass County

 LIVINGSTON - Deni Lynn Draper, 36, a part-time Montana Army National Guard pilot, pleaded no contest on Monday in court to trespassing with a UH-60 Black Hawk military helicopter and taking elk antlers from private ranch land in Sweet Grass County.

-The May 2025 incident, which garnered national headlines, was heading to a jury trial for Draper, a Clancy resident.
+The May 2025 incident, which garnered national headlines, was heading to a jury trial for Draper, a Clancy resident, reports the Livingston Enterprise.
 Dwight Schulte of Missoula-based Schulte Law Firm changed Draper's original not guilty plea to no contest in Sweet Grass County Justice Court on Monday.

-The other defendants, Michael Vincent Bray, 30, a Helena business owner, and Perry Wray Woodland, 30, a Montana Highway Patrol trooper from Great Falls, still face criminal trespassing charges.
+The other defendants, Michael Vincent Bray, 30, a Helena business owner, and Perry Wray Woodland, 30, a Montana Highway Patrolman from Great Falls, still face criminal trespassing charges.
 They pleaded not guilty.
-Bray and Woodland's jury confirmation hearings are scheduled for January 14.
+Bray and Woodland's jury confirmation hearings are scheduled for Jan.
+14.

 "We do understand what the evidence would show," Schulte said.
 "This has been a very difficult situation for everybody involved."